 X509ALTUSERNAME=yes, so it could be enabled in source:tools/conf/pfPorts/make.conf without requiring any alterations to the port itself.

-#2 Updated by Florian Apolloner 4 months ago
+#2 Updated by Florian Apolloner over 1 year ago

 Sorry, I realized that it's not a bug immediately after clicking save, but I cannot edit anything :/